sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/upgrade.md

 ---

-## Multi-version upgrades (Legacy only)
+## Multi-version upgrades

 > **⚠️ Attention:** please see our [cautionary note](../../updates/index.md#best-practices) on upgrades, if you have any concerns about running a multiversion upgrade, please reach out to us at [support@sourcegraph.com](emailto:support@sourcegraph.com) for advisement.

-To perform a multi-version upgrade on a Sourcegraph instance running on our **kubernetes legacy** repo follow the procedure below:
+To perform a multi-version upgrade on a Sourcegraph instance running on our **kubernetes** repo follow the procedure below:

 1. **Check Upgrade Readiness**:
    - Check the [upgrade notes](../../updates/kubernetes.md#kubernetes-upgrade-notes) for the version range you're passing through.